Potential for the discovery of the protophobic boson at the STCF: Analyses and Results

 The generated events are binned by scattering angle, in bins of \(1^\circ\).
-The \(X\)-bosons produced in each bin are made to decay at a random distance away from the IP, as per the exponentially falling decay distribution:
+The \(X\)-bosons produced in each bin are made to decay at a random distance away from the IP, \reftwo{as per its lifetime and momentum}.